 The Equity Solutions team is a cross-class collaborative of teachers, trainers, social workers, community organizers, consultants, business owners, and directors of organizations.
 We bring expertise from our work to address inequality, as well as from our lived experiences as people who are or have been living in poverty.
-Our expertise also comes from our membership in a community with a wide range of incomes and challenges.
+Our expertise also comes from our membership in communities with a wide range of incomes and challenges.

 Over and over in this work and in our lives we’ve seen that stigma, conscious and unconscious bias, and structural barriers keep people from benefiting from opportunities and resources that should be available to them.
 In response, we have developed strategies and techniques to overcome these obstacles.
 Together we bring decades of experience in community organizing, organizational development, training facilitation, and advocating for ourselves and others to survive and thrive.